Robert Lam: A voice for the nation

 Broadcasting came into Robert’s life almost by chance.
 One evening, while listening to the news on RTM, he thought, I could do that better.
 Acting on impulse, he sent a letter to the station.
 After a six-month wait, RTM invited him to audition.
 His first attempt was met with honest critiques—his voice was too polished, his manner a little stiff.
 Lam took the feedback in stride, diving into phonetics, newspapers, and mirror drills.
 When he returned for a second try, his persistence paid off.

 He began reading regional bulletins, and before long, producers promoted him to the national desk.
 At the same time, he pursued insurance and management courses in London, balancing lectures with late-night voice breaks.
 The balancing act lasted six years until RTM’s internal shake-up phased out freelance anchors.

 Though briefly disappointed, Lam found new opportunities.
 In 1984, broadcasting veteran Ahmad Merican invited him to join TV3, the country’s first private channel.
 Lam declined a full-time position but remained a regular news anchor for years, delivering with quiet authority long after many of his peers had moved on.

 His calm smile and polished delivery made him a household name.
 For countless Malaysians, his voice was the daily news.
-He later on retired for a short time before returning as a news anchor for Metrovision in the late 1990 till it dissolved in 1999.
+He later retired for a short time before returning as a news anchor for Metrovision in the late 1990 till it dissolved in 1999.